1. SAP Glossary

 3. opening date

-What is opening date in SAP SRD-SCM-SCP - SCM-Supply Chain Planning and Control?
+What is 'opening date' in SAP SRD-SCM-SCP - SCM-Supply Chain Planning and Control?

-SAP Term: opening date
+opening date - Overview

 • Component: SRD-SCM-SCP